 In conclusion, we want to summarize all said above in one infographic, where you can see the difference between Magento Open Source, Commerce, and Commerce Cloud:

 While choosing a Magento 2 edition, we recommend paying attention to business volume, costs, and the relevancy of customer support as key factors.
+The list of Magento benefits and drawbacks above should make it easier to make a choice.
 Whichever edition you choose, we hope that you’ll love the flexibility of Magento 2 – just as we do!